PanosEconomou/notes/Projects/CFT/Ising_Model.md

 ## Physical Setting

-The setup is a bunch of arrows arranged in a lattice that can interact with their nierest neighbohrs.
+The setup is a bunch of arrows arranged in a lattice that can interact with their nearest neighbors.
 A picture is the following, where we have a 2D lattice and an arrow attached at each point.

  ![image-20240420013237038](_Ising_Model.assets/image-20240420013237038.png)